NBA Trade Rumors: Phoenix Suns Could Pair Devin Booker With Kevin Love

 Love would be a perfect fit alongside Booker as he is one of the few NBA superstars in the league who can excel in an off-ball capacity.
 Though he has defensive issues, Suns Head Coach Monty Williams could hide his weakness by pairing him with a defensive-minded big man like Aron Baynes in their frontcourt.

-As of now, it remains unknown what is the Cavaliers asking price for Love.
+As of now, it remains unknown what the Cavaliers asking price for Love is.
 However, with the team headed into an inevitable rebuild, the Cavaliers will likely demand a trade package including a young player and a future draft pick in any deal involving Love.